OrderN/CONQUEST-release/docs/theory-md.rst

-i.e. the fractional coordinates are scaled by a factor determined by the difference between the internal and external pressures, the isothermal compressibility :math:`\beta` and a pressure coupling time constant $\tau_P$.
+i.e. the fractional coordinates are scaled by a factor determined by the difference between the internal and external pressures, the isothermal compressibility :math:`\beta` and a pressure coupling time constant :math:`\tau_P`.
 In the isotropic case, the cell scaling factor :math:`\mu` can be expressed,

 .. math::
     \mu = \left[ 1 - \frac{\Delta t}{\tau_P}(P_0 - P)\right]^{\frac{1}{3}},

-where the compressibility is absorbed into the time time constant :math:`\tau_P`.
+where the compressibility is absorbed into the time constant :math:`\tau_P`.
 Allowing for fluctuations of all cell degrees of freedom, the scaling factor becomes,